Granulation and its Techniques

 Although the secret remained a mystery to the Castellanis and their contemporaries, the newly discovered Etruscan jewelry sparked an archaeological jewelry revival circa 1850’s.
 Goldsmithing techniques were discovered that enabled Castellani and others to faithfully reproduce some of the finest ancient jewelry ever excavated.
 Many of these techniques were quite different from those employed by the Etruscans yet still yielded a passable result.
 A number of these Archaeological Revival jewelry objects are now in important jewelry collections around the globe, along with their ancient counterparts.

 We can divide the decorative technique into two categories; silhouette and background.
-In the first case the profiles of figures, like animals, are created by granulated outlines and in the second case spaces, which were previously created by closed work filigree, are filled in with granulation.
+In the first case the profiles of figures, like animals, are created by granulated outlines and in the second case spaces, which were previously created by closed work filigree, are filled in with granulation.6

 The granules are made from the same alloy as the metal to which they will be applied.
 One method begins by rolling out a very thin sheet of metal and scissoring very narrow fringes along the edge.
 The fringe is trimmed off and the result is many small squares or platelets of metal.
 Another technique for creating grains uses very thin wire coiled around a thin mandrel, like a needle.
 The coil is then cut into very small jump rings.
 This creates very symmetrical rings that result in more evenly sized granules.
 The goal is to create many spheres the same size having a diameter of no larger than 1 mm.

 The metal platelets or jump rings are coated in charcoal powder to prevent them from sticking together during firing.
 The bottom of a crucible is covered with a layer of charcoal and the metal bits are sprinkled on so they are as evenly spaced as possible.
-This is followed with a new layer of charcoal powder and more metal pieces until the crucible is about three-quarters full.
+This is followed by a new layer of charcoal powder and more metal pieces until the crucible is about three-quarters full.
 The crucible is fired in a kiln or oven, and the precious metal pieces warp into small spheres at the melting temperature for their alloy.
 These newly created spheres are left to cool.
 Later they are cleaned in water or, if a soldering technique will be used, pickled in acid.

 Granules of uneven sizes would not generate a pleasing design.
 Since it’s impossible for a goldsmith to create perfectly matched spheres of the exact same diameter, the granules must be sorted prior to use.
 A series of sieves are used to sort the granules.